 The Hyatt Regency in Minneapolis has a very cool open fireplace & nice bar.
 The rooms have been recently updated and have walk-in showers, and internet speeds are excellent.
 Most rooms get lots of light, and at least half have good views.
 The Grand Hotel Minneapolis rooms (reviewed below), by comparison, seem dark.
 The gym on the 6th floor is very good, and there is a big pool and a basketball court!

-When you stay here, you are about eight blocks from the light rail line (which will take you to the airport) and which is connected to the skyway system, but it’s a long walk through the convention center.
+When you stay here, you are about eight blocks from the light rail line (which will take you to the airport), which is connected to the skyway system, but it’s a long walk through the convention center.

 2. The Grand Hotel Minneapolis